ht0324/ht0324.github.io/_posts/2025-04-22-distillation.md

 > "...a side-effect of the learning is that the trained model assigns probabilities to all of the incorrect answers...
 The relative probabilities of incorrect answers tell us a lot about how the cumbersome model tends to generalize."

-The example they give is perfect: an image of a BMW might have a tiny probability of being mistaken for a garbage truck, but that probability, however small, is likely *much* higher than it being mistaken for a carrot.
-This network of similarities and differences between classes is crucial knowledge learned by the teacher model.
+The example they give is clear: an image of a BMW might have a tiny probability of being mistaken for a garbage truck, but that probability, however small, is likely higher than it being mistaken for a carrot.
+This network of similarities and differences between classes is knowledge learned by the teacher model.
 Hard labels (just "BMW") throw this information away.
 Soft labels (the full probability distribution) preserve it.

-This aligns with the real objective: we don't just want models to perform well on training data, we want them to *generalize* well to new data.
+This aligns with the objective: we don't just want models to perform well on training data, we want them to *generalize* well to new data.
 Soft targets directly transfer the *generalization behavior* of the teacher model to the student.

 ### The Mechanism: Temperature Scaling

-So how do we effectively use these soft labels?
+So how do we use these soft labels?
 If the teacher model is very confident (assigns probability ~1.0 to the correct class), the probabilities for incorrect classes are tiny.
 Even if their *ratios* contain information, they have almost no impact on the cross-entropy loss during student training.

 The solution is to "raise the temperature" `T` of the softmax function: